aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/creating-or-loading-a-document/specify-load-options/_index.md

 The following code example shows the implementation of the [IResourceLoadingCallback](https://apireference.aspose.com/words/java/com.aspose.words/IResourceLoadingCallback) interface:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-HtmlLinkedResourceLoadingCallback.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-HtmlLinkedResourceLoadingCallback.java" >}}

 The following code example shows how to use the **ResourceLoadingCallback** property:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-LoadOptionsResourceLoadingCallback.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-LoadOptionsResourceLoadingCallback.java" >}}

 ## Use TempFolder to Avoid a Memory Exception

 Aspose.Words supports extremely large documents that have thousands of pages full of rich content.
 Loading such documents may require much RAM.
 In the process of loading, Aspose.Words needs even more memory to hold temporary structures used to parse a document.

-If you have a problem with Out of Memory exception while loading a document, try to use the [TempFolder](https://apireference.aspose.com/words/java/com.aspose.words/loadoptions#TempFolder) property.
+If you have a problem with the Out of Memory exception while loading a document, try to use the [TempFolder](https://apireference.aspose.com/words/java/com.aspose.words/loadoptions#TempFolder) property.
 In this case, Aspose.Words will store some data in temporary files instead of memory, and this can help avoid such an exception.

 The following code example shows how to set **TempFolder**:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-SpecifyLoadOptions-SetTempFolder.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-SpecifyLoadOptions-SetTempFolder.java" >}}

 ## Set the Encoding Explicitly